nuhah100/StardustStart/README.md

 Currently, installation is global for all users on the computer and requires administrative privileges.

-### Using the UI

-Slide the UI slider like a boss to install/uninstall.
-Patience, young padawan, it might take a few seconds – just enough time for a dramatic pause.

 ### Manual Installation

 For a scripted deployment, manually perform the following steps: